ryan-mcclue/unsw/anat2521/week7-early-hominins.md

 South African Australopithecus fossils found in breccia (broken rock clumped together) So, fossils died in a sinkhole that is later exposed?
 So more complex geology than East Africa Australopithecus fossils as have to isolate age from components of breccia
-3. 3.5mya: australopithecus africanus: taung child
+3. 3.5mya: australopithecus africanus: taung child, mrs plez
 4. 2mya: australopethicus sediba

 (alternative lineage, robust (as oppose to gracile) australopethicus developed larger jaws, flaring zygomatics (masseter muscle) and molars)
 1. 2.7mya: australopethicus/paranthropus aethiopicus (east africa)
 2. 2.3mya: australopethicus boisei (nut-cracker man: east africa)
 3. 2mya: australopethicus robustus (south africa)

+(some think direct relation, others based on geography proximity) (3.4mya evidence of butchering and bone breakage of stone tools)

 pliocene time of adaptive radiation of hominins there were multiple species of hominins living at the same time. ate different foods to coexist (like chimps and gorillas)